n2qzshce/ham-radio-sync/README.md

-# Ham Radio CSV Sync Tool
+# Ham Radio CSV Sync Tool for PC and OSx

 **Releases: All versions can be found on the
 [releases page.](https://github.com/n2qzshce/ham-radio-sync/releases)**